dillydalli3r/MusicLibraryOptimizer/README.md

 > This project was **vibe coded** — written with AI assistance and very
 > little careful review.
 It works for the author's specific use case, but
 > expect rough edges, unexpected behavior, and a few questionable design
 > decisions.
-Use at your own risk.
-Contributions, bug reports, and patience
+Use at your own risk, file corruption may occur Contributions,
-> are welcome.
+> bug reports, and patience are welcome.

 A Windows program for optimizing music libraries.
 It targets FLAC files, image files (mainly by converting to JPEG XL), cue sheets, and lyrics —